-27 ALTERATION OF THE CONSTITUTION
+26. ALTERATION OF THE CONSTITUTION

-This constitution may be repealed or altered or a new provision added by special resolution passed at a duly convened general meeting, provided that the special resolution is passed in accordance with section 39 of the Act.
+26.1 This Constitution may be repealed or altered or a new provision added by special resolution passed at the Annual General Meeting or a duly convened general meeting, provided that the special resolution is passed in accordance with the Party Rules

-28 REGULATIONS
+27. RULES

-- 28.1 The management committee may make and amend regulations for the proper advancement, management and administration of the association and the advancement of the purposes of the association as it thinks necessary or desirable. - 28.2 The regulations must be consistent with the constitution.
-All regulations are binding on the association and all members. - 28.3 This constitution, the regulations and any changes to or interpretations of the constitution or regulations, may be communicated to members by a notice on the association's website.
+- 27.1 The Management Committee formulate and/or amend the Rules for the proper advancement, management and administration of the Party and the advancement of the purposes of the Party as it thinks necessary or desirable.
+Rules or Bylaws related to this Constitution can be adopted and/or amended or removed by majority vote of the Committee.
+The Rules shall be kept on file and in the Party's Google drive; and will be updated by the Party Secretary as changes occur. - 27.2 The Rules must be consistent with the Constitution.
+All Rules are binding on the Party and all members and will be made available if requested by a Committee or Party member.

+27.3 This Constitution, the Rules and any changes to or interpretations of the Constitution or the Rules, will be validated and communicated to members by a notice on the Party's website and reported to the Electoral Commission of South Australia.

-29 WINDING UP
+28. WINDING UP

-- 29.1 Subject to this constitution, the association may be wound up or deregistered in accordance with the Act. - 29.2 If, on winding up, dissolution or deregistration of the association and after satisfaction of all the association's debts and liabilities, there remain surplus assets those surplus assets must not be paid to or distributed amongst the members but must be distributed to another organisation which has purposes similar to the purposes of the association and a constitution which prohibits the distribution of income and property to members. - 29.3 The organisation to whom the distribution is to be made may be determined by the members in general meeting at or before the time of winding up, dissolution or deregistration, and in default of a determination by the members, by a judge of the Supreme Court of Victoria or any other Court that has jurisdiction in the matter.
+28.1 Subject to this constitution, the Party may be wound up or deregistered in accordance with the Electoral Act.

+28.2 If, on winding up, dissolution or deregistration of the Party and after satisfaction of all the Party's debts and liabilities, there remain surplus assets, those surplus assets must not be paid to or distributed amongst the members, but must be distributed to another organisation which has purposes similar to the purposes of the Party and a Constitution which prohibits the distribution of income and property to members.

-30. USE OF TECHNOLOGY AT MEETINGS
+29. USE OF TECHNOLOGY AT MEETINGS

-Any meeting may be held at 2 or more venues using any technology that gives each of the attendees a reasonable opportunity to participate.
+29.1 Any meeting may be held at two or more venues using any technology that gives each of the attendees a reasonable opportunity to participate.
 An attendee who participates in a meeting using that technology is taken to be present at the meeting and, if the attendee votes at the meeting, is taken to have voted in person.

-31. INSURANCE
+30. INSURANCE

-The association may effect and maintain insurance.
+30.1 The Party may effect and maintain insurance.

-32. CUSTODY OF BOOKS
+31. CUSTODY OF BOOKS